 7.1.6.2.
 Unsigned integers (bit-strings) An unsigned integer (which we also call a "bit-string") has an arbitrary width, expressed in bits.
 A bit-string of width W is declared as: bit<W>.
 W must be an expression that evaluates to a compile-time known value (see Section 18.1) that is a non-negative integer.
-When using an expression for the size, the expression must be parenthesized.
+When using an expression for the size, the expression must be parenthesized and compile-time known.
 Bitstrings with width 0 are allowed; they have no actual bits, and can only have the value 0.
-See 8.23 for additional details.
+See 8.25 for additional details.
+Note that bit<W> type refers to both cases of bit<W> and bit<(expression)> where the width is compile-time known.